 Cash flow from operating activities since FY03/12, when the accounting period was changed, has trended around JPY3.7bn- 3.8bn, approximately half of which is derived from pre-tax profit, except for FY03/16-FY03/17 when profits fluctuated sharply.
 FY03/16-FY03/17 earnings were impacted by a number of temporary factors and a changing business environment owing to NHI drug price and dispensing fee revisions.
 The company notes temporary factors that boosted FY03/16 profits such as JPY242mn in gains from the sale of real estate, JPY100mn in subsidies for opening a serviced elderly housing facility, and a JPY90mn tax benefit from acquisition of subsidiary shares.
 The decline in FY03/17 profits was exacerbated by factors such as drug price and dispensing fee revisions, a winding down of major hepatitis C drug sales, and the absence of temporary factors that boosted FY03/16 profits.
-Operating cash flow in FY03/19 declined by half YoY owing to the April 2018 NHI price revision, but turned positive again in FY03/20 and FY03/21 as earnings recovered.
+Operating cash flow in FY03/19 declined by half YoY owing to the April 2018 NHI price revision, but increased YoY in FY03/20 and FY03/21 as earnings recovered.
+In FY03/22, operating cash flow fell YoY again due to an increase in inventories and income taxes paid accompanying earnings recovery.